 Once the floor is primed and dry, add the topcoat.
 Using exterior concrete and patio paint would be the best option as it is made to resist garage-level wear and tear.
 Use the same technique you did while priming and let it dry for at least 24 hours before using the garage again.

-Visit or contact one of our two handy Monarch Paints locations today and one of our professional paint & finish consultants will help you choose just the right products and answer your questions.
+Visit paint stores or contact one of our two handy Monarch Paints locations today and one of our professional paint & finish consultants will help you choose just the right products and answer your questions.
 We have everything you need in stock for beautiful, long-lasting results.